thewizardplusplus/go-html-selector/README.md

     - with grouping HTML attributes by their tags;
     - with collecting only values of HTML attributes;
 - optimizations:
-  - of searching for the right one among filters;
+  - of searching for a right filter among others:
+    - with removing duplicate attribute filters, if there are the same filters for the universal tag;
   - of conversion from a byte slice to a string;
   - by the number:
     - of memory allocations;